Osteichthyes: Classification

+In ichthyology the difference between Euteleostomi and Osteichthyes is that the former presents a cladistic view, i.e. that the terrestrial tetrapods evolved from lobe-finned fish (Sarcopterygii).
+Until recently, the view of most ichthyologists has been that Osteichthyes were paraphyletic and include only bony fishes.
+However, since 2013 widely cited ichthyology papers have been published with phylogenetic trees that treat the Osteichthyes as a clade including tetrapods, making the terms Euteleostomi and Osteichthyes synonymous.

 Phylogeny

 A phylogeny of living Osteichthyes, including the tetrapods, is shown in the cladogram below.
 Whole-genome duplication took place in the ancestral Osteichthyes.

 Biology

 All bony fish possess gills.
 For the majority this is their sole or main means of respiration.
 Lungfish and other osteichthyan species are capable of respiration through lungs or vascularized swim bladders.
 Other species can respire through their skin, intestines, and/or stomach.

 Osteichthyes are primitively ectothermic (cold blooded), meaning that their body temperature is dependent on that of the water.
 But some of the larger marine osteichthyids, such as the opah, swordfish and tuna have independently evolved various levels of endothermy.
-Bony fish can be any type of heterotroph: numerous species of omnivore, carnivore, herbivore, filter-feeder or detritivore are documented.
+Bony fish can be any type of heterotroph: numerous species of omnivore, carnivore, herbivore, filter-feeder, detritivore, or hematophage are documented.

 Some bony fish are hermaphrodites, and a number of species exhibit parthenogenesis.
 Fertilization is usually external, but can be internal.
 Development is usually oviparous (egg-laying) but can be ovoviviparous, or viviparous.
 Although there is usually no parental care after birth, before birth parents may scatter, hide, guard or brood eggs, with sea horses being notable in that the males undergo a form of "pregnancy", brooding eggs deposited in a ventral pouch by a female.